jjmchew/jjmchew.github.io/JS/01-initialNotes.md

 - JS compatibility table:  http://kangax.github.io/compat-table/es2016plus/
   - to determine whether or not a specific JS feature may be supported by various browsers / runtimes

+- JS is *weakly typed* - i.e., don't have to tell interpreter what kind of value you plan to store in a particular variable [^33]
+- JS is *dynamically typed* - i.e., the type of value stored in a particular variable can be changed [^33]

 ## Elements of JavaScript Language